oSquat/mooltipy/README.md

 mootipass.do_some_stuff()
 ```

-We'll document more soon, for now check out the MooltipassClient and
-Mooltipass classes to see what's implemented and see each utility as excellent
+Check out the MooltipassClient and Mooltipass classes to see what's implemented
-examples of how to interact with the device.
+and see each utility as excellent examples of how to interact with the device.

 ## Support
 Problems, questions, comments, feature requests?
 We're available in the